magnificus/Procedural-Cities/README.md

 This project is done as a master thesis at LTH, link to preliminary thesis is available here: https://drive.google.com/file/d/0B02EA_wWrNSmREcwd0tweldPY1k/view

 The source code is available to everyone under the MIT licence and you're very welcome to clone or fork the reposity, but keep in mind that it is mostly a proof-of-concept and the code is hardly optimized or refined.

-Most parameters are accessible from the "Spawner" blueprint-class, but some are hidden in ProcMeshActorBP, PlotBuilderBP and HouseBuilderBP.
+Most parameters are accessible from the "Spawner" blueprint-class, one is spawned in the default map, so edit the values inside of that.
+Some parameters are hidden in ProcMeshActorBP, PlotBuilderBP and HouseBuilderBP.

+Starting the project generates the city, the defalt character can either walk (with collisions enabled) or fly (with collisions disabled), switch by pressing R.

 Some pictures: